 The key is now embedded in BIOS and can be retrieved automatically during the activation process in Windows 8 / 10.
 Theoretically, you will never be asked for a key to activate your machine.
 But to have the process run smoothly, you will need the right Windows 8/10 installation media that matches the one stored in BIOS.
 Or, you will be prompted to type in the right product key.

 So is there a way of knowing what my Windows 8 or Windows 10 product key is?

-If you have Windows 8 installed and activated
+If you have Windows 8 or 10 installed and activated

 NirSoft’s ProduKey is your friend.
 It’s a free portable tool that reveals the keys not only to your installed Windows operating system but also other installed software as well, such as MS Office.

 For example, how can I retrieve the key from a downgraded machine that runs Windows 7?

 That’s where RWEverything (Read, Write Everything) comes to the rescue.
 Let me quickly show you how:

 First of all, download the proper version from its Download page.
 There is also a portable version available that lets you run and forget it.

 Extract the program from the zipped file, and double-click the RW.exe executable file to launch the program.